Azure/pcs-config-dotnet/README.md

 variables that need to be defined.
 Depending on the OS and the IDE used, there are several ways to manage environment variables.

-1. If you're using Visual Studio or Visual Studio for Mac, the environment variables are loaded from the project settings.
+1. If you're using Visual Studio (Windows/MacOS), the environment variables are loaded from the project settings.
 Right click on WebService, and select Options/Properties, and find the section with the list of env vars.
 See [WebService/Properties/launchSettings.json](WebService/Properties/launchSettings.json).
-1. Visual Studio Code loads the environment variables from [.vscode/launch.json](.vscode/launch.json)
+1. Visual Studio Code (Windows/MacOS/Linux) loads the environment variables from [.vscode/launch.json](.vscode/launch.json)
 1. When running the service **with Docker** or **from the command line**, the application will inherit environment variables values from the system.